 M. Lasky:That's something I really would like to know!
 And of course, if everything happened in your way, then there would be nothing left but to become a believer.
-However, I strongly suspect that it will happen in my opinion ...
+However, I strongly suspect that what will happen in my opinion ...
 But suppose that I (like this can happen to any unbeliever) suddenly experience an experience of this kind that you describe as the certainty that there is God.
 And it will happen outside of any religious context.
-For example, I, like Ignatius Loyola, at that moment I sit on the river bank.
-I was brought up in Judaism, I live in England, which, as they say, is a country of one hundred religions under one sauce, what can be the conclusion?
-I understand that it is more reasonable to join a religion because of fear of falling into the presumptuous madness of a person who believes that he has a direct connection with God, but how this experience of God can lead me to believe that I met a Christian, or a Jewish, or a Muslim God?
+Say, I, like Ignatius Loyola, at that moment I sit on the river bank.
+I was raised in Judaism, I live in England, which, as they say, is a country of one hundred religions under one sauce, what can be the conclusion?
+I understand that it is wiser to join a religion for fear of falling into the presumptuous madness of a person who believes that he has a direct connection with God, but how this experience of God can lead me to believe that I met a Christian, or a Jewish, or a Muslim God?
 What does He want me to accept Methodism, Orthodoxy or Anglicanism?
 After such experience and words: "Yes, now I'm sure that God exists!" - can make a person take the next step?

 Met.
 Anthony: Then there will be gradual steps.
 If you had an experienced experience of God - and I am sure that you can feel God outside of any prior religious context or upbringing - then you will probably find that if God is, it is of immediate importance to your relationship in general to all people.

 M. Lasky:Explain, please, I would like to understand this.